Michael Bloomberg: Tobacco, gun control, and public health

-Bloomberg has been a longtime donor to global tobacco control efforts.
+Bloomberg has been a long-time donor to global tobacco control efforts.
 Bloomberg has donated close to $1 billion to the World Health Organization (WHO) to promote anti-smoking efforts, including $125 million in 2006, $250 million in 2008, and $360 million, making Bloomberg Philanthropies the developing world's biggest funder of tobacco-control initiatives.
 In 2013, it was reported that Bloomberg had donated $109.24 million in 556 grants and 61 countries to campaigns against tobacco.
-Bloomberg's contributions are aimed at "getting countries to monitor tobacco use, introduce strong tobacco-control laws, and create mass media campaigns to educate the public about the dangers of tobacco use."
+Bloomberg's contributions are aimed at "getting countries to monitor tobacco use, introduce strong tobacco-control laws, and create mass media campaigns to educate the public about the dangers of tobacco use".
 Bloomberg Philanthropies and the Campaign for Tobacco-Free Kids jointly launched a $160 million, three-year campaign against youth use of electronic cigarettes (vaping).

-In Bloomberg is the co-founder of Everytown for Gun Safety (formerly Mayors Against Illegal Guns), a gun control advocacy group.
+Bloomberg is the co-founder of Everytown for Gun Safety (formerly Mayors Against Illegal Guns), a gun control advocacy group.

 In 2016, the World Health Organization appointed Bloomberg as its Global Ambassador for Noncommunicable Diseases.

+National September 11 Memorial and Museum

+In October 2006, Bloomberg became chairman of the board and chief fundraiser of the National September 11 Memorial & Museum; CBS News and Politico credited him with having resolved financial and design obstacles that delayed its completion.
+He was mayor during the initial planning stages of the memorial & museum.
+Once he assumed the Chairmanship, he sought to reduce cost increases, finalize fundraising efforts, and resume the mapping and design processes.
+Bloomberg has raised $450 million for the National September 11 Memorial & Museum, including a $50 million personal contribution, making him its largest single donor.
+Bloomberg secured donations from major corporations by saying they held some responsibility as members of the global community.
+One of his first acts as chairman was securing a $10 million donation from American Express.
+Bloomberg recruited members to the board and donations across the political spectrum, including David Koch and Jon Stewart.
+Bloomberg is also chairman of the Perelman Performing Arts Center in the World Trade Center complex, to which he has donated $130 million.

+At the ceremony opening for the National September 11 Memorial Museum, Bloomberg said the museum was "a reminder to us and all future generations that freedom carries heavy responsibilities".
+He continued to lead the annual 9/11 ceremony after leaving office.
+In 2010 he replanted the Callery Pear tree that had been originally planted in the World Trade Center complex and was discovered in the rubble and saved after the attacks.
+In September 2021, marking the 20th anniversary of the attacks, Bloomberg and the museum launched The Never Forget Fund, focused on educational programming about 9/11.